yongbinfeng/WpTAnalysis/README.md

 Change `doMuon` flag to false will run in the electron channel.

-Change `doWpT` flag to true will add some W pT bins at reco level, and also some W pT truth bins for the signal MC.
+Change `doWpT` flag to true will add some W pT bins at reco level, and also some W pT truth bins for the signal MC. *Note* making the W pT bins in the signal region would take a lot of time.
+Under investigation.

-The scripts are based on RDataFrame.
-Tested using `CMSSW_10_6_0` environment and it runs fine.

 To produce the histograms (QCD background templates) in the lepton anti-isolated region (CR), run
 ```
 python MakePlots_Wlnu_AntiIso.py
 ```

+### QCD Extrapolation